dbt-labs/dbt-converter/README.md

 **Upgrading to dbt v1.6 spec**

 1. Navigate to the root of your dbt project.
-2. Install the `dbt-converter` package using pip.
-Note that the converter requires `dbt-core==1.5`.
-You may need to update the version range for the `dbt_metrics` package.
+2. `pip install dbt-metrics-converter`.
+Note that the converter requires dbt-core==1.5.
+You may need to update the version range for the dbt_metrics package.
 3. Run `dc convert-metrics`.
 The converter assumes you are in the root of your dbt project.
 Optionally, you can pass the project path `-dbt-project-path path/to/dbt_project`.
 NOTE: All metrics must have a timestamp for the upgrade to run.
 If your metrics do not have a timestamp, add one before running the converter.
 4. Semantic models and metrics files will be created in the `semantic_models` and `metrics` directories.
 Move these folders into your model path.
 5. Delete the `metrics` package, move the old metrics configs out of your model path, or delete them.